iapyeh/sshscript/examples/ex-blackip.md

 <div style="text-align:right"><a href="./index">Examples</a></div>

 ## Scenario:
-Generate a list of crackers' ip address by "lastb".
-This list could be used for generating configuation file for "iptable-restore" to block those ip addresses.
+Generate a list of crackers' ip address by "lastb" command.
+This list could be used for generating configuation file for "iptable-restore" command to block those ip addresses.

 ## Answer:

 #### file: blackip.spy
 ```
 # generate black list of cracker's ip from "lastb"
 """
 output sample of "lastb"
 blogdosa ssh:notty    178.128.125.70   Tue Aug  2 09:09 - 09:09  (00:00)
 """

 def handleLastbData(stdout):
-    # dealing with the output
+    # dealing with the output of "lastb"
     cracker = {}
     for line in stdout.split('\n'):
         if not line: continue